 History And Origin

-Like most hybrid dogs, the borador is a relatively new and recognized breed, having been around for about 10 to 20 years.
-This dog comes from the popular labrador and the border collie, two breeds with an impressive history.
-The labrador originates from Canada having evolved from the St. John’s water dog, a breed that became extinct in the 1980s.
-It is still debatable as to which came first – the Newfoundland dog which may have paved the way for the St. John’s water dog, or the St. John’s water dog, which may have led to the breeding of the Newfoundland, but either way, it led to the labrador.
+Like most hybrid dogs, the borador is a relatively new breed, having been around for about 10 to 20 years.
+This dog comes from the popular Labrador and the border collie, two breeds with an impressive history.
+The Labrador originates from Canada, having evolved from the St. John’s water dog, a breed that became extinct in the 1980s.
+The St. John’s water dog is generally considered an ancestor of both the Labrador Retriever and the modern Newfoundland dog.

 Size And Weight

-A borador can be medium size, or they can be large dogs.
+A borador can be a medium-sized dog or it can be a large dog.
 Male boradors stand 20 to 23 inches tall and weigh 45 to 60 pounds.
 Female boradors are slightly smaller in size at 19 to 22 inches and 40 to 60 pounds.

 Common Health Issues